Leadership

 Mark Gritz, PhD is an Associate Professor and Head of the Division of Health Care Policy and Research, the Director of Operations at the Farley Health Policy Center, and the Director of Operations and Lead of the Economic Analysis Core at ACCORDS.
 He received his PhD in economics from Stanford University and has over 30 years of experience directing and managing demonstrations, evaluations, research, and technical assistance projects designed to improve economic and health outcomes of economically-disadvantaged and underserved populations.
 His current work focuses on healthcare value and its association with socio-economics factors with the goal of rapidly responding to research and policy analysis needs of government agencies, corresponding to HHS/HRSA priority area transforming the health care system through value-based care and quality improvement.
 Dr. Gritz has over 35 years of experience in conducting economic analysis examining the impact of a wide variety of intervention programs on economic and other outcomes affecting the health and well-being of low socio-economic populations, including several cost of implementation, return on investment, and benefit-cost analyses.
 He has provided short-courses on the sustainability of healthcare innovations that educate clinical investigators in using economic analysis methods to assess sustainability from multiple perspectives, including patients, providers, payers, policymakers and society.
 He recently completed an economic analysis of a school-based intervention and is currently supporting research projects across a variety of adult and child focused interventions that involve the application of micro-costing methods to measure implementation costs, a return on investment analysis and an incremental cost effectiveness analysis.
 Dr. Gritz also recently completed the economic analysis of a National Diabetes Prevention Program delivered by a Federally Qualified Health Center and Safety Net Hospital.
 In addition, he recently mentored a post-doctoral fellow in conducting time-drive activity-based costing analysis and calculating return on investment for a telehealth intervention and for a palliative care intervention for patients with advanced Parkinson’s Disease.Mark Gritz headshot

 Rebecca Speer, MA is the Research Training Program Manager at ACCORDS for the SCORE Fellowship and the ACCORDS Primary Care Research Fellowship.
-She has worked for the last thirteen years managing research projects and programs, and for the last six years has been responsible for all day-to-day operations for each of the ACCORDS fellowship programs, including the K12 Dissemination and Implementation Research Training Program that ended in June of 2022.
+She has worked for the last Fourteen years managing research projects and programs, and for the last seven years has been responsible for all day-to-day operations for each of the ACCORDS fellowship programs, including the K12 Dissemination and Implementation Research Training Program that ended in June of 2022.
 Ms. Speer is a graduate of the University of Colorado, Boulder where she received two bachelor’s degrees in Spanish Language and Literature and in Communication.
 She then attended the University of California, Santa Barbara where she completed a master’s degree in Communication (social science paradigm) in 2010.
 Prior to joining ACCORDS in 2017, she worked as the Research Project Coordinator on a multi-arm, bilingual, pragmatic obesity trial in primary care at Denver Health Medical Center.rebecca speer

 Additional Primary Care Mentors and Expertise by Site (not inclusive)